phaustin/climatemath/docs/greenhouse.md

 ### Thin layer limit: The skin temperature is independent of $\epsilon$

-If we change the interpretation of the flux G in {ref}`fig:single_layer` to be the total upward flux from the surface and lower atmosphere, then we can find the
+If we change the interpretation of the flux G in {numref}`fig:single_layer` to be the total upward flux from the surface and lower atmosphere, then we can find the
 "skin temperature" at the top of the atmosphere by taking the thin layer limit $\epsilon \rightarrow 0$ in {eq}`eq:thinlim` and get